pjwigan/Url2Text/url2text-core/README.md

 The cloned code can either be built using `mvn package` or imported into Eclipse (Kepler J2EE edition is the development environment).

-For testing only, it is necessary for `python` to be on the path.

 Usage
 -----